lamnhan066/isolate_contactor/README.md

 ## Limitation

 Support web platform with limited features.
-The package use `Future` to provide the same features to Isolate but it currently doesn't have `pause`, `resume`, `restart` methods.
-I'll try to bring the same action with Isolate as much as possible in the next version.
+The package use `Future` to provide the same features to Isolate.

 ## Contributions